josefglatz/TYPO3-Distribution/README.md

 > The goal of this package is to give an example of how a TYPO3 project
 > could be configured and structured for real world scenarios.
 It is
-> updated on a regular basis to reflect the current developments of
+> updated on a regular basis to reflect the current development of TYPO3
-> TYPO3 CMS.
+> CMS.

 ---